-How Is A Drug Charge Determined To Be A Misdemeanor Or A Felony?
+What Determines If A Drug Charge Is A Misdemeanor Or A Felony?

 For Marijuana in particular, less than 42.5 grams would be considered a petty misdemeanor offense.
 If you have more than 42.5 grams of marijuana, and you are facing your first drug offense, it’s a gross misdemeanor, and if it’s a second offense or you have any prior drug crimes, then it could be a felony.
 Generally what determines whether something is a petty misdemeanor or a felony is the quantity you possess.